 - You can inject insulin into your abdomen, upper arm, buttocks, hip, and the front or side of the thigh.
 Insulin works fastest when it is injected into the abdomen.

 - Do not inject insulin into areas where you have a wound or bruising.
 Insulin injected into wounds or bruises may not get into your body correctly.

-- Use a different site each time you inject insulin.
-For example, inject insulin into different places in your abdomen.
-Insulin injected into the same site can cause lumps, swelling, or thickened skin.
+- Use a different area within the site each time you inject insulin.
+For example, inject insulin into different area in your abdomen.
+Insulin injected into the same area can cause lumps, swelling, or thickened skin.

 How to inject insulin with a pen: